Vasanth2801/Intern-Week-2-/README.md

 * The Singleton pattern is the main hero of today progress i have learned it
 * Even though normally the implemented one is working but singleton makes it very ease to work

+Date : 18/9/2025

+Task : ScoreManager and Saving Data

+What I have Learned:
+* How to implement a singleton ScoreManager to call from other scripts to persisent data

+Implementation(Step by step):
+* First created a ScoreManager script and added it to the ScoreManager GameObject
+* Then added the logic for the scoremanager using singletonpattern